Peach Turnovers

 - Preheat oven to 400F.
 Line a cookie sheet with parchment paper.

-- In a large mixing bowl, beat together the sugar and cream cheese until smooth and creamy, about 2-3 minutes.
-Scrape down the bowl as needed.
-Beat in the vanilla.
+- In a large mixing bowl (with paddle attachment if using stand mixer), beat together the cream cheese, sugar, and vanilla until smooth and creamy, about 2-3 minutes.
+Set aside while you roll out the dough.

-- Dust a dry, flat surface with enough flour to roll out the puff pastry.
-Roll it out into a 12×12 square.
+- On a lightly floured surface, roll the puff pastry into a 12x12 square.
 Cut the dough into four equal squares.

 - Take one of the corners and fold it diagonally to the other corner, forming a triangle.
 Press the edges together to seal.
-Place the turnover on the cookie sheet.
+Place on the cookie sheet.
 Repeat with the remaining squares.
-If you have any leftover filling, refrigerate it for another time.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.